 Even if your dog is friendly and an old pro at following commands, only some dogs will be as social and well-behaved.
 If your dog wanders over to the next campsite to greet the neighbors and they brought along an aggressive dog, both pets could wind up getting hurt.

 Protect Against Ticks

 You will get the most out of camping with your dog by taking a few simple precautions:

-- Apply a flea and tick Spot On® topical treatment, such as Adams™ Flea & Tick Spot On® for Dogs, a week or so prior to the outing.
-Continue to protect your dog by applying this treatment on a monthly interval.
+- Use a topical treatment such as Adams Plus Flea & Tick Prevention Spot On for Dogs, a week or so before the outing.
+Continue to protect your dog by applying on a monthly interval.

 Bring the Right Supplies

-Always be on the lookout for signs that your dog needs a break.
+Be on the lookout for signs that your dog needs a break.
 These can range from subtle cues, like panting excessively and slowing down, to more obvious signs of distress like increased salivation and outright stopping to sit down.
 If your dog tells you that a rest is needed, honor the request by finding the nearest patch of shade.

 Remember to bring along a few of your dog’s favorite toys.
 In addition to treats, you can use these as rewards for coming when called.
 If your dog encounters a wild animal, following basic commands may keep him out of harm's way.
 Don't forget waste bags to dispose of waste properly and pack out more than you bring in.